 To understand how to improve your score, first you need to understand why it’s bad.
 Negative items in your credit report cause penalties that decrease your score.
 There are five factors that creditors use to calculate your score.

 Do you have what it takes to be a credit score superstar?
-Learn about the five credit score factors that decide if your score and determine your dreams….
+Learn about the five credit score factors that determine credit score and how it’s calculated….

 Each factor has a different “weight” that determines how much it affects your score.
 The biggest factor is credit history and this is usually how most people end up with a bad score.
 Any of the following are bad for credit history: